rexcheng1997/cracker-collection/README.md

 * debhelper
 * gdebi

-### Building and Installation:
+#### Building and Installation:

-1. To install the cracker, zcracker package, on your machine, first clone the repo by running `git clone` in your terminal.
+1. To install the cracker, zcracker package, on your machine, first clone the repo by running `git clone link/to/this/repo` in your terminal.

 2. Change to the directory just cloned by running `cd zip-cracker`.
 Next, from that directory, run the following command to build the package:

     `$ dpkg-buildpackage -b`

     **Note: root permission needed.**

     *Further issues about building failure will be listed here.*